machow/2025-transit-hackathon/README.md

 ### 🧩 Method for connecting realtime data to stops

-> ⚠️ Preparing this is a work in progress.

 Tiffany Ku at Caltrans is working on connecting realtime vehicle data to stops.
+I've put a sample of this project into [the project-rt-stops folder](./project-rt-stops).

 There is a demo repo here:

 - https://github.com/tiffanychu90/gtfs-rt-demo